S-Samiksha/portfolio/src/pages/CSPosts/05_DutchAuction.md

 3. How to "burn" the unsold tokens?
 4. How to enforce successful bidder to pay Ether for the new token, (I.e., they can’t cancel the bid) and how to refund bids that are invalid?

+## Other Challenges encountered

+Solidity has no multi-programming.
+Dutch Auctions requires the auction to close if the time is up or if the clearing price is reached.
+This cannot be automatically detected by Solidity and the Smart Contract.
+There are two solutions - use of ChainLink or a repeated polling of the smart contract.
+The second method was selected.

 ## Re-Entrancy Attack